rpm-software-management/mock/docs/Why-Mock.md

 different package manager (e.g. Yum) which can install a different set of packages, the metadata can use different hashing algorithms, etc.

-Conversely, if the distribution is newer (e.g. Fedora rawhide) it may require some RPM features or macros, that are not yet available on the host system.
+Conversely, if the distribution is newer (e.g. Fedora Rawhide) it may require some RPM features or macros, that are not yet available on the host system.

 Mock solves this by using a [bootstrap chroot][bootstrap-chroot].